 Buying a home requires you to learn new lingo.
 If you aren’t familiar with these common terms or don’t know what they mean, it can make the process more difficult than it already is.

 Plus, this is your money on the line.
 Any mistakes you make could cost you a lot of cash.

 Here are the main mortgage terms you need to know and understand:

 - Annual Percentage Rate – Representing the true cost of borrowing money to buy a home, the annual percentage rate or APR is the interest you’ll pay.
-The lower the rate, the less interest you’ll pay over the duration of the loan.
-Side note – a lot of people think about refinancing their mortgage to lower their rate, but this is not always the best idea.
+The lower the rate, the less interest you’ll pay throughout the loan.
+Side note – many people think about refinancing their mortgage to lower their rate, but this is not always the best idea.

 - Title Insurance – Title insurance makes sure there aren’t any unpaid taxes, pending legal action, errors, fraud, or undisclosed heirs that might have a claim to the property.

 - Closing Costs – The money you need to bring to close your home loan is known as closing costs.
-These fees average out to around $7,000 in the U.S., and can include title insurance, home inspection fees, appraisal fees, commissions for real estate agents, transfer taxes, and recording fees.
+These fees average around $7,000 in the U.S. and can include title insurance, home inspection fees, appraisal fees, commissions for real estate agents, transfer taxes, and recording fees.

 - Underwriting – Underwriting is the process lenders use to approve or deny your mortgage.
 During this process, they review your loan application, credit history, and home value.

-- Escrow – Your escrow account acts as a neutral third party responsible for handling money exchanges between the buyer and seller.
+- Escrow – Your escrow account is a neutral third party responsible for handling money exchanges between the buyer and seller.
 Money that’s put toward the purchase of the home before closing, such as earnest money, is put into escrow.

 - Mortgage Insurance – To protect the lender against financial loss, you’ll usually pay private mortgage insurance if you don’t put at least 20% down when buying your home.
 Once you build up enough equity, you may be able to have PMI removed from your loan.